vesperin/stircup/index.md

 </div>
 <div id="clear"></div>

-# Gaussian Kernel Calculations
+# Compatibility Calculations

 After performing source code typicality analysis over the generated results, you will see a table below, which will show how compatible the returned code examples are with each other.
-The most typical code example will be highlighted on the table.
+The most typical code example will be highlighted in gray on the table.
 Horizontal scrolling may be needed to uncover more results.

 <div style="width: 100%; overflow: auto; font-size:60%;">
 	<table id='GaussianKernel' class="kernel">